asu-cis-capstone/sneakattack/README.md

 ###Measurement Plan:
 The time it needs to process an order as well as the overall usability.
 We plan on collecting the data from students located throughout campus.
 We plan on at least getting a sample size of 10-20 particpants, on the two measurements.

+####Sprint Review #1
-####Transition from Mobile App to Chrome Extension
+Transition from Mobile App to Chrome Extension
 As a group, we decided to utilize a chrome extension for the overall inital design purposes prior to attempting to implementing a moble app for this project.
 We do intend to try and configure an app at a later date.
+We still have a general mockup of the design concepts of the mobile app.

+#####Sprint Review #2
+We successfully created a prototype version 1.1 of the SneakAttack chrome extension.
+This is an extension that can be installed on any chrome browser that when used, will store the data locally from the user, which can then be used to purchase sneakers.
+We also collected data from individuals who are "sneaker-enthusiasts", or people who really like shoes.
+We asked them multiple questions regarding about how they obtain new information regarding when new sneakers come out, how they go about making purchases, and what their thoughts are about our prototype.

+######Sprint Review #3